Particular/docs.particular.net/servicecontrol/db-compaction.md

 reviewed: 2020-06-23
 ---

-INFO: Only compact is the retension period, messages throughput or average message size have been reduced.
-If neither of these has changed compacting will not reduce the database significantly and will only have a very temporary effect.
+INFO: Only compact if the retention period, message throughput, or average message size have been reduced.
+If neither of these has changed then compacting may not provide the expected reduction in database size and may only have a small temporary effect.

 ServiceControl's embedded RavenDB database can be compacted in one of two ways: with the  [Extensible Storage Engine Utility (esentutl)](https://technet.microsoft.com/en-us/library/hh875546.aspx), or by using the RavenDB management portal.